 Though sessions normally take place weekly, this may vary depending on your circumstances.

-Payments may be made by cash or cheque after each session.
+Payments may be made by cash or bank transfer after each session.

 I am fully insured and also receive monthly supervision, in accordance with the requirements of the BACP.